Harold Heygate

 Harold John Heygate, born at Wellingborough, Northamptonshire, on 4 August 1884 and died at Guildford, Surrey on 27 June 1937 was a cricketer of very minor distinction except in one respect: his role in his final first-class game led to a situation that is almost certainly unique and that caused a sensation at the time.

 Cricket career

 Heygate's conventional cricket career can be dismissed in a few sentences.
-Educated at Epsom College, he was a right-handed opening batsman who played five times in first-class matches for Sussex between 1903 and 1905.
+Educated at Epsom College alongside his elder brother Reginald, he was a right-handed opening batsman who played five times in first-class matches for Sussex between 1903 and 1905, when he left England for Canada.
 Only in one match, against Kent at Tonbridge in 1905, when he scored 80 and an undefeated 68, did he show any particular talent.
 After 1905, he did not play again in the years leading up to the First World War, though he appeared for Canada against the United States in 1908.